 "The relocation process went as smoothly as it could.
 I was in close touch with all questions regarding documents, legalization, points to score to meet Austrian authorities' requirements, etc. All my concerns, questions, problems were managed in the shortest possible time.
 In addition, as an international, I have access to lots of useful internal resources that can help in daily life—taxes, social services, some daily routines that are evident or natural for Austrians, but not for an international."

-ACE Cloud Engineer who relocated to Linz (Austria) from Brazil
+Technical Product Specialist who relocated to Linz from South Africa

 Software Engineer who relocated to Gdańsk (Poland) from Argentina

 “Deciding to change jobs and relocating to a new place is never to be taken lightly.
 I came alone to Gdańsk from Argentina, being a whole different world when it comes to language, and culture.
 Certainly, Dynatrace made it easy for me to deal with all kinds of adaptations.
 Since the beginning, I've been in contact with very professional and helpful people, always willing to reach out and assist in every possible way.
 Looking back at the journey so far and given the chance to repeat it, I would gladly do it all over again.”

 Consistently over the last years, global studies have ranked Austria in the Top 10 in terms of quality of life.
 And Vienna has topped the list of “Most Livable Cities in the World” for ten years in a row.
 Austria also ranks high when it comes to press freedom as well as women’s and human rights.